Drivers in the Military in Vermont

 If I'm on active duty and my license expires, will Vermont offer a military extension?

-You will be covered for up to four years as long as you remain on duty.
-While operating a vehicle during this time you will need to carry your current license, proof of service, and proof of active duty in the U.S. Armed Forces.
+You will be covered as long as you remain on duty if you have a copy of a Military Extension Card (Form VL-023).
+While operating a vehicle during this time you will need to carry your current license, a copy of the Military Extension Card and proof of active duty in the U.S. Armed Forces.
+For more information on driver's license extensions, visit the Vermont DMV website.

 Even though I'm on active duty, I still received a license renewal notice.
 Do I need to respond to this?